Apple has changed its MacBook connection standard from Thunderbolt 3 to “Thunderbolt / USB 4”.

 You’ve always been able to connect multiple Thunderbolt devices but in a potentially long chain, which meant that if you removed any one of them (except the last one in the chain) all the others became unusable until the chain was re-established.

-These generally feature four 40GbpsThunderbolt 4 ports (one upstream to connect to the computer, and three downstream to external devices).
+The TB4 hubs generally feature four 40GbpsThunderbolt 4 ports (one upstream to connect to the computer, and three downstream to external devices).
+Docks sometimes swap out one or two downstram TB4 ports for more traditional display connectors (such as HDMI and DisplayPort).

 What is the difference between USB4 and Thunderbolt 4?